Malik-Umer-Mehboob/Malik-Umer-Mehboob/README.md

  💬 Ask me about **React, Node.js, MongoDB, Express & Firebase**

- ⚡ Fun fact: **I debug more than I code—but that’s where the real magic happens!**
+ ⚡ Fun fact: **I see challenges in code as opportunities to grow stronger.**

 </div>